-Of particular note is the exception that permits evidence of a signed agreement, such as the collaborative law participation agreement or, more commonly, written agreements memorializing the parties' resolution of the matter in collaborative law.
-The exception permits such an agreement to be introduced in a subsequent proceeding convened to determine whether the terms of that settlement agreement had been breached.
+Of particular note is the exception that permits evidence of a collaborative law communication "in an agreement resulting from the collaborative law process, evidenced by a record signed by all parties to the agreement."
+The exception permits such evidence to be introduced in a subsequent proceeding convened to determine whether the terms of that settlement agreement had been breached.

-The words "agreement evidenced by a record" and "signed" in this exception refer to written and executed agreements, those recorded by tape recording and ascribed to by the parties on the tape, and other electronic means to record and sign, as defined in sections 2(12) and 2(14).
+The words "agreement ... evidenced by a record" in this exception refer to written and executed agreements, those recorded by tape recording and ascribed to by the parties on the tape, and other electronic means to record and sign, as defined in sections 2(12) and 2(14).
 In other words, a party's notes about an oral agreement would not be a signed agreement.
 On the other hand, the following situations would be considered a signed agreement: a handwritten agreement that the parties have signed, an e-mail exchange between the parties in which they agree to particular provisions, and a tape recording in which they state what constitutes their agreement.